-To many, ‘Artificial Intelligence’ (AI) conjures images of a dystopian world.
+To many, Artificial Intelligence (AI) conjures images of a dystopian world.
 Abundant with power-hungry robots and an overthrown humanity.

-From ‘The Terminator’ (1984), to ‘Ex Machina’ (2015), intelligent, destructive automata have permeated what AI symbolises.
-Many believe that machines are “getting too smart” (Martin Ford).
-Some even believe that they pose “a grave threat to humanity”(Stephen F. DeAngelis).
+In fact, intelligent, lethal automata have permeated what AI denotes.
+Many of us believe that machines are getting too smart.
+Or that they pose ‘a grave threat to humanity’ (Stephen DeAngelis).